MicrosoftDocs/sql-docs/docs/ssms/agent/proxy-account-properties-new-proxy-account-general-page.md

 Type the name of the credential for the proxy.

 > [!NOTE]
 > The credential name provided must be the name of an existing credential.
-For information on creating credentials, see [How to: Create a Proxy (SQL Server Management Studio)](https://msdn.microsoft.com/c1e77e91-2a69-40d9-b8b3-97cffc710586)
+For information on creating credentials, see [How to: Create a Proxy](https://msdn.microsoft.com/c1e77e91-2a69-40d9-b8b3-97cffc710586)

 **...**
 Launches the **Select Credential** dialog.